Color gauge invariant theory of diquark interactions: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Zi-Long Man for valuable discussion.
-This project is supported by the National Natural Science Foundation of China (NSFC) under Grants No. 11965016, 11705069 and 12335001, and the National Key Research and Development Program of China under Contract No. 2020YFA0406400.
+This project is supported by the National Natural Science Foundation of China (NSFC) under Grants No. 11965016, 11705069 and 12335001, and the National Natural Science Foundation of China (Grant No. 12247101), the Fundamental Research Funds for the Central Universities (Grant No. lzujbky-2025-jdzx07), the Natural Science Foundation of Gansu Province (No. 22JR5RA389, No.25JRRA799), and the ‘111 Center’ under Grant No. B20063.